xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock.md

 !!! warning
     Only one `@UseGuiceyHooks` declaration may be used in test hierarchy: for example, you can't declare it in base class and then another one on extended class
     - base for a group of tests.
-This is spock limitation (only one extension will actually work) but should not be an issue for most cases.
+This is Spock limitation (only one extension will actually work) but should not be an issue for most cases.

 ## Extension configuration unification